Master's Program

 Application and admission is through the Graduate School upon review of applications by the PBGG Graduate Committee and acceptance into the research program of one of our Graduate Faculty.

-Transcripts, letters of reference, statement of purpose and standardized test scores are all taken into account during evaluation.
-While a GRE score of 286 is considered the minimum, 309 is the average GRE for PhD students admitted in the last several years (submission of GRE is optional).
+Transcripts, letters of reference, statement of purpose and standardized test scores (submission of GRE is optional) are all taken into account during evaluation.
 Foreign applicants may be required to submit TOEFL (Test Of English as a Foreign Language) scores with a minimum score of 80.
+Alternatively, students may submit IELTS scores with an overall band-width of 6.5, with no single band (score) below 6.0.

 Program of Study